polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 a2enmod mpm_event proxy proxy_html proxy_http proxy_wstunnel rewrite ssl
 ```

-The [`mod_proxy_wstunnel`](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html){target=_blank} provides support for the tunneling of web socket connections to a backend WebSocket server.
-The connection is automatically upgraded to a WebSocket connection.
+The [`mod_proxy_wstunnel`](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html){target=_blank} provides support for the tunneling of web socket connections to a backend WS server.
+The connection is automatically upgraded to a WS connection.
 In an SSL-enabled `virtualhost` add:

 ```apacheconf
 (...)